LukvonStrom/shortener/README.md

-# shorter
+# URL Shortener
-An url shorter written in Node.JS
+An url shortener written in Node.JS